The Top 9 Benefits of Social Media for Business

 7. Proven Track Record.
 Social Media may still be the new kid on the block in terms of media, but it is far from an unknown or unproven medium.
 Offering highly targeted engagement to brands has made it a standard tool within many companies’ marketing arsenal.

 8. Start Now.
 Having mentioned that your competition is most likely already engaging in Social Media Marketing, they may have a limited Social Media presence.
-There is always the chance that you can be the first before your direct competitors on Twitter, Facebook or Linked In, or with a business blog.
+There is always the chance that you can be the first before your direct competitors on Twitter, Facebook, Linked In, or with a business blog.
 Be the innovator in your industry if you can.

 - Tip: Find out where your competition is in the Social-sphere and be where they are, as well as where they aren’t.
 Link all your profiles and pages so your target market sees where they can find you online.